 People should watch our lives in awe.
 Not of us, but of the work of God within us.

 Yet, so many of us fail to claim that power.

 I believe that’s because so many of us fail to truly trust Him with our problems.
-We fail to allow our roots to grow down deep into the love of God, which is the place from which we can be empowered with the strength of the Holy Spirit.
-When I am rooted in Christ, I am strong!So often we fail to allow our roots to grow down deep into the love of God, which is the place from which we can be empowered with the strength of the Holy Spirit.
-When I am rooted in Christ, I am strong!
+We fail to allow our roots to grow down deep into the love of God.
+(The only place from which we can be empowered with the strength of the Holy Spirit.)
+When I am deeply rooted in Christ, I am strong!So often we fail to allow our roots to grow down deep into the love of God, which is the place from which we can be empowered with the strength of the Holy Spirit.
+When I am deeply rooted in Christ, I am strong!
 Click To Tweet

 Judges 14:6 – At that moment the Spirit of the Lord came powerfully upon him, and he ripped the lion’s jaws apart with his bare hands.

 Matthew 1:18 – But before the marriage took place, while she was still a virgin, she became pregnant through the power of the Holy Spirit.